jlparkI/AntPack/README.md

 from another (e.g. number using IMGT but assign CDR labels and search for liabilities using Kabat CDR definitions).

-There are various other minor improvements to the API and to the GUI, which is useful for quickly viewing a few sequences and comparing them to their assigned VJ genes.
-There is significant additional functionality in the command line tool as well.
+There are various other minor improvements to the Python API, the CLI and the GUI, which is useful for quickly viewing a few sequences and comparing them to their assigned VJ genes.

 ## Installation